 Cost.
 Uber rides are typically less expensive than taxis.
-Their base rates are usually lower, and have a tip built in.
+Their base rates are usually lower and have a built-in tip.

 Convenience.
 You can schedule a ride and pick up with Uber in the click of a button.
 There is no need to hail a cab!

 Many college students don’t have cars on campus.
 To avoid racking up a large taxi cost, Uber can provide affordable transportation to get them from point A to point B in a safe and cheap manner.

 There have been some unfortunate news stories about assaults happening between drivers and riders using Uber.
 These are tragic to hear but are fortunately a rarity.
 In most instances, Uber is providing more safety to situations.